sapphirecat/fedora-pack/README.md

 This takes all the steps needed to build a VM whose name starts with `f20` and whose main user (`fedora`, in this case) is accessible with the given SSH key.
-The VM will be exported to your system’s temporary directory—typically /tmp—as `f20.ova` for use with Packer's VirtualBox builder.
+The VM will be exported to the current directory as `f20.ova` for use with Packer's VirtualBox builder.

 You can also specify the temp dir, used for intermediate files, with `-t DIR` and the output directory with `-o DIR`.
 Without `-t`, a temporary directory